-When Dr. Scott Morin and his longtime friend and colleague Dr. Jonathan Kort first contemplated the idea of building a new fertility clinic in San Francisco, they were driven by one thing: giving patients in the Bay Area access to world-class fertility care.
+When Dr. Scott Morin and his longtime friend and colleague, Dr. Jonathan Kort, first contemplated building a new fertility clinic in San Francisco, they were driven by one thing: giving patients in the Bay Area access to world-class fertility care.

-The thought of opening a new clinic in one of the most crowded healthcare markets in the country would have been a daunting undertaking for anyone, but Dr. Morin and Dr. Kort – both fellowship-trained reproductive endocrinologists and Californians – saw it almost as a responsibility.
+The thought of opening a new clinic in one of the most crowded healthcare markets in the country would have been a daunting undertaking for anyone.
+Still, Dr. Morin and Dr. Kort – both fellowship-trained reproductive endocrinologists and Californians – viewed it as almost a responsibility.
 With this entrepreneurial spirit and a unique understanding of what patients in the Bay Area deserve and care about, they set to work making their dream a reality.

-The pair decided they would open the fertility clinic in San Francisco, but with one caveat: they would do things differently.
+The pair decided to open a fertility clinic in San Francisco, but with one caveat: they would do things differently.

 That caveat has turned into an unwavering clinical philosophy, and the pair of physicians opened Reproductive Medicine Associates of Northern California (RMANorCal) last fall.
-Located in the heart of downtown San Francisco with a satellite office in Palo Alto, the clinic is determined to infuse new life into the field of reproductive endocrinology.
+Located in the heart of downtown San Francisco, with a satellite office in Palo Alto, the clinic is dedicated to revitalizing the field of reproductive endocrinology.

 “At the end of the day, we share the same goals as our patients, and we take their care personally,” Dr. Morin, who grew up in the San Joaquin Valley, said.
 “Our patients have gone through a lot before they even step through the door, so once they are here, it’s our job to be understanding of their journey.
 We try to combine this attentiveness with the power of our international research network and world-class IVF lab to give them what they came for.”